Azure/azure-kusto-microhack/README.md

   The ’Ingest new data’ wizard opens.

   Destination tab:
 The Cluster and Database fields are auto-populated.
 Select the ADX cluster and the Database that you created in challenge #1.
 We haven’t created a table, so use the “Create new table” option.
+In order to make it easier to query, we recommend using a table name without hyphens, '-'. </br>
+The table will be named LogisticsTelemetry.

   Source tab:
 Set the Source type to “Event Hub”, and specify the event hub details:
-- Subscription: Kusto_PM_Experiments
+- Subscription: Your event hub's subscription
-- Event hub namepsace: adx-microhack-eh-ns
+- Event hub namepsace: Your event hub's namepsace
 - Event hub: Your event hub name
-- Data connection name: we used ‘Database1-adx-microhack-eh’.
+- Data connection name: Set a name for your data connection.
+We used ‘Database1-adx-microhack-eh’.
 Data connection connects ADX database to Event hub (or to storage account through Event Grid notifications)
-- Consumer group: use your respective consumer group
+- Consumer group: you can use the default one
 - Compression: None
   Event system properties: leave empty.
 For this Microhack, we are not going to use them.
 (System properties store properties (meta data) that are set by the Event Hubs service, at the time the event is enqueued.
 ADX can embed the selected properties into a new column in your destination table.)